roytouw7/TemporalPOC/readme.md

 2. create an email message using this reservation and the fetched room name
 3. calling the email microservice(mocked) to send this created e-mail to the user with the upgrade link

-There are 2 non-deterministic pieces of logic involved with accompanied specific retry behavior, they are captures in Temporal activities:
+There are 2 non-deterministic pieces of logic involved with accompanied specific retry behavior, they are captured in Temporal activities:
 1. getting the room name via http request
 2. sending the e-mail via http request